diderikk/wind_breaker/README.md

 ![CI](https://github.com/diderikk/wind_breaker/actions/workflows/ci.yml/badge.svg)

 ## Introduction
-This is a hobby project implemented by (diderikk)[https://github.com/diderikk].
+This is a hobby project implemented by [diderikk](https://github.com/diderikk).
-Wind Breaker is a HTTP server written and implemented in C. Currently, it hosts my portfolio web page, which can be found on https://diderikk.dev.
-The implementation has gone through countless iterations, where strategy and implementation has changed numerous times.
-This is the final output ;).
+Wind Breaker is a HTTP server written and implemented in C. Currently, it hosts my portfolio web pages, which can be found on https://diderikk.dev.
+The implementation has gone through countless iterations, where arcitecture and implementation has changed numerous times.

-The server uses mainly two data structures for handling requests: **poll_array** and **session**.
+The server uses mainly two data structures for handling requests: **poll_array** and **sessions**.
 Both uses the socket's file descriptor as the unique identifier.

 * **poll_array** is a list of file descriptors that the server is expecting an event from.
 It used by the event handling thread that listenes on the TCP port.
 See implementation in [listener.c](src/listener.c).
-Since this structure is only used by a single thread all its functions are synchronous.
+Since this data structure is only used by a single thread all its functions are synchronous.
 * **session** is a queue used to maintain the states of all open file descriptors.
 This is the cornerstone for handling request since it is used by all workers to fetch their next task.
-Functions are implemented to handle asynchronous access using semaphores (or mutex and conds).
+Functions for this data structure are implemented to handle asynchronous access using semaphores (or mutex and conds).
-* **marked_fds** is a list of failed file descriptors that must be removed from both poll_array and session.
+* **marked_fds** is a list of failed or completed file descriptors that must be removed from both poll_array and session.

 ## Functionality

 ### Asynchronous request handling (multithreaded)
 A single thread is used for listening on the TCP port.
 Worker threads handle request after it has been read.
-1. On the first POLLIN event of a socket's file descriptor, the socket is added to poll_array and session.
+1. On the first POLLIN event of a socket's file descriptor, the socket is added to the poll_array and sessions data structures.
-2. On the second POLLIN event, the listening thread reads the request.
+2. On the second POLLIN event, the listening thread reads the request into the session's buffer.
-3. After succesfully handling these two events the worker threads in order each performs their task to create the response.
+3. After succesfully handling these two events the worker threads, in order, each performs their task to create the response.

 TODO - State diagram

 The workers are responsible for performing the handler functions (defined here [src/handlers](src/handlers)):
-1. **parser.c** - Responsible for parsing the HTTP request buffer into a http_request_t structure, which is used by the remaining handlers.
+1. **parser.c** - Responsible for parsing the session's buffer into a http_request_t structure, which is used by the remaining handlers.
-2. **loader.c** - Responsible for loading static HTML/CSS/PNG files, data from the database and dynamically replacing variables in the HTML templates with dynamic values.
+2. **loader.c** - Responsible for loading static HTML/CSS/PNG files, data from the database and dynamically replacing variables in the HTML templates with dynamic values (usually from the database).
 3. **builder.c** - Responsible for building the HTTP response by combining results from previous steps.
 If something went wrong in previous handlers, this handler will generate a static HTML error response.
 4. **sender.c** - Responsible for sending the response.